fmidev/metoclient/examples/mobile/readme.md

-# MetOClient with Rollup
+# Mobile View

-This example demonstrates how the [`metoclient` package](https://www.npmjs.com/package/@fmidev/metoclient) can be used with Rollup.
+This example demonstrates how to define a touch-friendly user interface for mobile devices.

 Install the project dependencies.

-    cd examples/tiled
+    cd examples/mobile
     npm install

 Create a bundle for the browser.

     npm run build

-Open `index.html` to see the result.
+Open `index.html` in a browser.

-    open index.html
+The time step of the time series can be changed by clicking the button in the bottom right corner.